freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index960.md

 ## Description
 <section id='description'>
-The `every` method checks if all elements of an array satisfy the provided testing function.
+The <code>every</code> method checks if all elements of an array satisfy the provided testing function.
-Use it to add an `everyeven` function to `spreadsheetFunctions` which checks if all values passed in are even`spreadsheetFunctions` which checks if all values passed in are even.
+Use it to add an <code>everyeven</code> function to <code>spreadsheetFunctions</code> which checks if all values passed in are even<code>spreadsheetFunctions</code> which checks if all values passed in are even.
 </section>

 ## Instructions